Like every average Singaporean, Jeraldine and her husband had been working towards purchasing their own HDB flat.

 Not wanting to end up in the same situation, I decided to opt for a resale HDB flat instead.

 There are several benefits to choosing a resale flat.
 Location was definitely one of the biggest plus.
-I got one which was extremely convenient and a walking distance from Little India Interchange and Farrer Park station.
+I got one which was extremely convenient and a walking distance from the MRT station.

 Furthermore, I managed to find an extremely good deal which was below valuation; on high floor; corner unit and facing a good direction.
 Together with the grants I received, the pricing was comparable to that of a BTO flat.
 The monthly mortgage we have to pay is less than 20 percent of our monthly income.